ATTS: Asynchronous Test-Time Scaling via Conformal Prediction: Challenge and Design

 \subsection{Q2: How is the prediction set constructed?}

 \paragraph{Online Calibration.} Conformal prediction typically relies on a held-out calibration set to determine the threshold $\tau$.
 However, in the test-time scaling setup, held-out examples are generally unavailable.
 To address this limitation, we propose an \emph{online calibration} strategy.
 Specifically, $m$ outputs are pre-sampled for each input in the test set, yielding $( \hat Y_i^{1}, \dots, \hat Y_i^{m} )$.
-We then relax the strict requirement that conformity scores sum to one, and instead directly define:
+Previous efforts~\citep{ding2023class,romano2020classification} impose a strict sum-to-one constraint on the conformal scores under the classification setting (where events are mutually exclusive).
+In contrast, we compute conformal p-values~\citep{bates2023testing, jin2023selection,wang2024conformalized} under an ordinal classification setup, where the events are not mutually exclusive and the ordinal relationships are preserved.
+In this setup, we relax the strict requirement that conformity scores sum to one, and instead directly define:

 This formulation is used to estimate conformal \textit{p}-values for rejection sampling:

 In this formulation, $s_{\xi}^k$ denotes the conformity score of the test-time candidate $\hat{Y}_{\xi}^k$, which represents the $k$-th sample of the $\xi$-th input on the test set, and $s_i^j$ are the scores from the calibration set $(X_i, \hat{Y}_i^j)$.
 The indicator function \(\mathbf{1}(\cdot)\) returns 1 when the condition is satisfied.
 The $p$-value based on formula~\ref{eq:p-value} guarantees \textit{marginal coverage} at level $1 - \alpha$, which can be intuitively explained as calculating one's rank by comparing the conformity score with the score from the $p \cdot n \cdot m$ in the entire calibration set. \textit{Conditional coverage} can be achieved by adjusting the comparison with the $p \cdot m$ calibration set from the current input sample.